homearanya/active-escapes/src/pages/tours/northern-berg-mtb-trail.md

       image: ../../img/listing/activity-NBerg-MTB.jpg
       title: Northern Berg MTB Adventure
       subtitle: Self-guided option in the Big Berg
       description: Training for a multi-day event and tiring of your same old routes?
 Need some hills to sweat and new track to tame?
-Just 2.5hrs from Durbs and 3.5hrs from Joburg, the Northern Berg makes for an easy weekend MTB getaway.
-With over 100 kms of custom built single-track and bikes available for hire, it is an easy self-guided option for international travellers and those looking for a weekend escape in big berg country.
+Just 2.5hrs from Durban and 3.5hrs from Joburg, the Northern Berg makes for an easy weekend MTB getaway.
+With over 100 km of custom built single-track and bikes available for hire, it is an easy self-guided option for international travellers and those looking for a weekend escape in big berg country.
-subActivity:
+subActivity: null
-  - hiking

 tourName: Northern Berg MTB Trail
 slug: northern-berg-mtb-trail
 featuredImage: ../../img/generic/PP-BergMTB.jpg

 longDescription:
-  - Just 4hrs from Joey's & 3hrs from Durbs, our Northern Drakensberg MTB weekender is a lodge-to-lodge self-guided mountain bike  tour, combining sublime single-track with majestic mountain views.
-Altitude, ascent and some technical descents, offers the perfect training ground for advanced riders looking to 'up their game' or train for a multi-day event, whilst easier tour options can be tailored to novice, intermediate and family riders.
+  - Just 4hr from JHB & 3hr from Durban, our Northern Drakensberg MTB weekender is a lodge-to-lodge self-guided mountain bike tour, combining sublime single-track with majestic mountain views.
+Altitude, ascent and some technical descents, offer the perfect training ground for advanced riders looking to 'up their game' or train for a multi-day event, whilst easier tour options can be tailored to novice, intermediate and family riders.
   - The tour option described below is designed for intermediate to advanced riders.

 fromPricing: R5500